1 - Customize your shell

 $ hostname #check this is your machine

-$ sudo apptainer build cuda_based_image.sif cuda_based.def # building may take ~ 2-5 min, depending on your internet
+$ apptainer build cuda_based_image.sif cuda_based.def # building may take ~ 2-5 min, depending on your internet

 INFO: Starting build...